moradtaleeb/freightrates/README.md

 A simple app that let you search for freight rates, and sort them either by price, duration or pickup date.

+You can find mockups of this app in the root directory of this repository named **mockups.pdf** The first page is the initial mockup idea, and the second is the enhanced one.

 ## Live Demo

 Deployed to heroku, check it out here: